-Following World War II, the islands of what is now the Federated States of Micronesia (FSM) became part of the United Nations Trust Territory of the Pacific Islands, administered by the United States.
-Micronesia became independent in 1986, when it entered into a Compact of Free Association with the United States.
-An Amended Compact entered into force in 2004.
-The basic relationship of free association continues indefinitely.
+Following World War II, the islands of what is now the Federated States of Micronesia (FSM) became part of the United Nations strategic trust territory, Trust Territory of the Pacific Islands under the administrative control of the United States.
+The FSM became independent in 1986, with the entry into force of the Compact of Free Association with the United States that included 15 years of substantial development aid.
+An Amended Compact entered into force in 2004 containing an additional 20 years of financial assistance, but the relationship of free association continues indefinitely.

-The Compact between the two countries obligates the U.S. Government to provide grant and program assistance to Micronesia.
-The United States provides over $130 million in direct assistance, including additional federal grants and services, every year until 2023.
-This assistance also includes the systematic reallocation of a portion of the direct aid to a jointly managed Trust Fund.
-The Compact’s overall goal is to assist Micronesia on its path to economic self sufficiency post 2023.
-A Joint Economic Management Committee, consisting of representatives of both nations, is responsible for ensuring that assistance funds are spent effectively, with the aim of fostering good governance and economic self-reliance.
-Grant assistance under the Amended Compact focuses on six sectors: education, health, infrastructure, public sector capacity building, private sector development, and the environment.
-The U.S. Department of the Interior is responsible for monitoring and implementing the Amended Compact.
+Pursuant to the amended Compact, the U.S. Government provides economic and program assistance.
+The United States provides over $110 million in assistance every year, along with a variety of federal grants and services, until FY2023, including progressive dedication of a portion of the annual assistance to a jointly managed trust fund.
+The assistance provisions are aimed to assist the FSM on its path to economic advancement self-sufficiency post 2023.
+The governments of the United States and the FSM established a Joint Economic Management Committee (JEMCO), consisting of representatives of both nations, which is responsible for ensuring that assistance funds are focused effectively and properly accounted for, with the aim of fostering good governance and economic self-reliance.
+Grant assistance under the amended Compact focuses on six sectors: education, health, infrastructure, public sector capacity building, private sector development, and the environment.
+The JEMCO identified an additional sector for U.S. grant assistance: enhanced reporting and accountability.
+Amended Compact grants are primarily funded through and administered by the Department of the Interior.

-Micronesia is highly vulnerable to natural disasters and the effects of climate change.
-U.S. foreign assistance focuses on strengthening Micronesia’s climate resilience through disaster management.
+The FSM is highly vulnerable to natural disasters and the potential effects of climate change.
+U.S. assistance also focuses on strengthening FSM’s climate resilience through disaster management.

 Bilateral Economic Relations